History

 SAFE COMMUNITY PLAN

-The Safe Community Plan is a strategic initiative organized and spearheaded by the Crime Commission.
+The Safe Community Action Plan is an initiative organized and spearheaded by the Crime Commission.

-The initiative’s third five-year plan, 2017-2021, has a strong focus on reducing violent crime.
-Safe Community Plan~3 was developed with input from hundreds of citizens and approved by the board of directors of the Crime Commission, composed of fifty leaders from the public and private sectors.
+The initiative’s fourth five-year plan, 2022-2026, has a strong focus on reducing violent crime.
+Safe Community Action Plan~4 was developed with input from hundreds of citizens and approved by the board of directors of the Crime Commission, composed of fifty leaders from the public and private sectors.

 Crime Commission Founded